Welcome, I’m Deb

 Is therapy for me?

-Navigating the challenges and complexities of life can be difficult and many people have to manage tough experiences that they need to heal from.
-Talking to someone who is not a friend or family member can be extremely beneficial.
+Navigating life's challenges and complexities can be difficult, as many people must manage experiences that require healing.
+Talking to someone who is not a friend or family member can be highly beneficial.

 What happens in the first session?

-You and I will talk to determine whether we both feel that we could work well together.
-We will discuss your reasons for exploring counselling and talk over any concerns that you may have.
-If at the close we decide to continue then we will arrange a further session.
+We will discuss whether we both feel that we could work well together.
+We will discuss your reasons for exploring counselling and address any concerns you may have.
+If, at the close, we decide to continue, then we will arrange a further session.

-How long are the sessions and how often?
+How long are the sessions, and how often do they occur?
+And what is the cost?

 Each appointment will run for 50 minutes.
 I recommend that sessions take place weekly and at the same time each week.